55LM3/vortex-docs/content/reference/datatypes/vector3.md

 -->

 > [!NOTE]
-> There will be more things (methods, properties, etc) in the future.
+> There will be more things (methods, constructors, properties, etc) in the future.
 This is based on leaks.

 ## Summary